-Sidewalks and streets in cold climates would be heated in the winter.
+All sidewalks and streets in cold climates would be heated in the winter.
 Bad for the ecology.
-Heating city streets to melt ice is a good idea, and it has been done with conventional energy.
+Heating some main city streets to melt ice is a good idea, and it has been done with conventional energy.

-Efficiency does not save money anymore, so buildings will not need insulation to save money, but such buildings would be uncomfortable to live in.
+Efficiency does not save money anymore, so buildings will not need insulation to save money.
+Such buildings would be uncomfortable to live in.
 Efficiency will continue to be important with cold fusion.